 (1) There may be times when a Customer has been disconnected for non-payment in error.
 For completed DNP request that result in a life threatening situation, PUCT request or are completed inadvertently, CRs will need to contact each TDSP to arrange for an emergency RNP and identify the reason for the emergency Service Request.
 Life threatening situations should be immediately reported to the TDSP 24 hours per day, seven days per week contacts in order to expedite the reconnection request.
 See Table 19, Contact Information for Emergency RNP Requests, below.

 (2) After initiating an emergency RNP request with the TDSP’s 24 hours per day, seven days per week support center, CRs shall submit a follow up e-mail, attaching the completed Section 9, Appendices, Appendix C2, Emergency Reconnect Request Data Requirements, spreadsheet to the e-mail address indicated in Table 19 below or submit the request by means of an internet-based submission process if the TDSP provides an internet-based portal.

+(3) The primary method of emergency RNP requests submission shall be the TDSP’s internet-based portal.
+The secondary method, as shown in Table 19 or as directed by the TDSP, shall only be utilized if the CR is experiencing system issues and is unable to submit via the internet-based portal, or if the TDSP has deemed that their internet-based portal is unavailable per a Market Notice.

 Table 19.
 Contact Information for Emergency RNP Requests